laravel/docs/migrations.md

         $table->dropColumn(['votes', 'avatar', 'location']);
     });

-> **Warning**
+<a name="dropping-columns-on-legacy-databases"></a>
+#### Dropping Columns On Legacy Databases

-> Dropping or modifying multiple columns within a single migration while using an SQLite database is not supported.
+If you are running a version of SQLite prior to `3.35.0`, you must install the `doctrine/dbal` package via the Composer package manager before the `dropColumn` method may be used.
+Dropping or modifying multiple columns within a single migration while using this package is not supported.

 <a name="available-command-aliases"></a>
 #### Available Command Aliases